REPORT HIGHLIGHTS

 ACKNOWLEDGEMENTS:

 Produced by ENVIRONMENTAL DEFENCE.
-Researched and written by Karen Wirsig with contributions by Brittany Harris, Ashley Wallis and Cassie Barker.
+Researched and written by Karen Wirsig with contributions by Ashley Wallis, Brittany Harris, Cassie Barker and Lauren Thomas.
 Additional research by Merchandising Consultants Associates Limited.
 For a full list of contributors, please download the report.

 © Copyright April 2023 by ENVIRONMENTAL DEFENCE CANADA.
 Permission is granted to the public to reproduce or disseminate this report, in part, or in whole, free of charge, in any format or medium without requiring specific permission.
 Any errors or omissions are the responsibility of ENVIRONMENTAL DEFENCE CANADA.